agracio/mochawesome-converter/README.md

 - Support for test and suite nesting
 - Displays before and after hooks
 - Review test code inline
-- Support for adding context information to tests - there is no programmatic support to add context to tests, instead contexts is added from XML artifacts as described in overview
+- Support for adding context information to tests - there is no programmatic support to add context to tests, instead context is added from XML artifacts as described in overview